 As many as you're accepted for, there's no limit.
 Though of course, every card application has a small impact on your credit score.
 So the more you have, the less likely you are to be accepted for more cards.

-Don't apply for lots if you may need credit for something important like a mortgage or a balance transfer card.
+Don't apply for lots if you may need credit for something important such as a mortgage or a balance transfer card.
 Full info in the Credit Rating guide.

 Is it worth going for a card that gives bigger rewards in one store?